Growing your own ginger from root can be a fun and rewarding experience. Discover how simple it can be to grow delicious Ginger at home.

 I adore using ginger in many applications.
 From cooking to my homemade sore muscle rub, it is a staple in our home.

 The uses of ginger are endless, and date back thousands of years in several applications.
+We highlight 7 Amazing Uses For Ginger To Improve Your Health.

 Begin your ginger journey by starting with one plant and watch your love for this amazing root grow.